red8012/SuikaIME/README.md

 ## System Requirements
 For best experience, your device should meet following requirements.

-1. A display larger than 4 inch but smaller than 8 inch
+1. A display larger than 4 inch but smaller than 7 inch with 16:9 ratio
 2. Quad core processor
 3. Android version newer than 4.0.3
+4. Internal storage free space larger than 200 MB (cannot be moved to SD card)

 ##How to Install
 1. Remove old version of SuikaIME ( if any )